- Office of the Director

 His speeches in the House of Commons on Fawcett's Irish university bill in 1871, and on Gladstone's Irish university bill of 1873, which he supported, showed an intimate knowledge of European universities, which can also be seen in his first annual report as President of Queen’s College Cork.
 In 1872 he moved the second reading of a bill for the purchase of Irish railways.
 In regard to the land question he anticipated the legislation of 1903 in a confidential memorandum, dated April 1884 (afterwards printed), suggesting the appointment of a commission to convert large tracts of Irish land into peasant properties by buying the estates of landlords willing to sell, at twenty-two years' purchase of the judicial rent.

 As President of Queen’s College Cork, Blennerhassett made strenuous representations to government to increase funding for new subject chairs, additional teaching facilities and modernizing the College infrastructure to accommodate electricity and telephone systems.
-These representations were unsuccessful.
+However, these efforts were unsuccessful.
 Blennerhassett’s short presidency was characterised by deep-seated student discontent, coupled with internal institutional tensions.
 Unfortunately he did not take up permanent residence at the President’s house on campus.
 In 1904 he retired from the Presidency.

 After leaving Cork, Blennerhassett continued to be active in Irish public affairs.
 He contributed regularly to The Times and The Daily Telegraph and was a Justice of the Peace.
 In 1901 he was awarded an Honorary Doctorate (LL.D) by the Royal University of Ireland and in 1905, he was appointed to the Privy Council of Ireland.